A steady flow of roofing leads is the holy grail for roofing contractors.

 For example, keywords like how to, what is, cheap, DIY and more simply don’t indicate an intent to purchase, so you don’t want to be showing up in the search results when people use those types of non-buyer keywords.

-Case in point: when I conduct a search for ‘roofing marketing‘—a keyphrase that clearly means I need help marketing my roofing business, not a new roof—I get shown these results:
+Example: When I conduct a search for “roofing marketing”—a keyphrase that clearly means I need help marketing my roofing business, not a new roof—I get shown these results:

 Don’t be these guys.

 Long story short, an effective PPC campaign structure is crucial to overall success when it comes to generating roofing leads because it allows for maximum budget, keyword, and negative keyword list control.

 Once we finalized the overall campaign structure, the next step was to determine how we’d break out the ad groups and create the individual ads.

 The way we initially structured the campaigns made organizing the ad groups and ads really simple.